 For more amazing true Bill Murray facts, check out this list of roles Bill Murray almost played.

-Bill Murray Pairs Up with Blonde Girl in Foreign Country...
+Bill Murray Pairs Up With Blonde Girl In Foreign Country...
 Goes to Party

+One evening after a golf tournament in St. Andrews, Bill Murray decides to go out and explore the city.
 He's out for drinks with fellow golfers when he meets young a beautiful blonde Nordic woman named Lykke Stavnef, who is there with her friend Marie Bergene - and who, naturally, invites him to a party.

 Bill Murray says yes.

 When they show up, no one can believe that 22-year-old Stavnef has brought him to a house party.
 She's concerned that there are not enough clean dishes there, so Bill Murray actually decides to start washing dishes.
 Everyone is amused when he cleans some dishes so that people can drink, but even more charmed when he happily accepts drinking vodka out of a coffee mug.

 Before he leaves, he finishes cleaning the feet-high dishes pile left by the college students, then heads back to his hotel.

 Well, it was reported by The Telegraph, and there were also over a dozen eyewitnesses.
 The 2018 documentary The Bill Murray Stories: Life Lessons Learned from a Mythical Man explores this story further.
 New Rule: if you meet Bill Murray somewhere and he seems relaxed and in a good mood, and it's late enough, invite him to a party.

 Bill Murray Thinks Autographs Are Boring, Films Slowmo Walk